Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your spleen has become so swollen from leukemia that it's compressing other organs, such as your stomach.
-(Usually other treatments, such as chemotherapy or radiation therapy, are used first to try to shrink the spleen before using surgery.)
+Your spleen is so swollen that it's pushing on other organs, such as your stomach.
+Other treatments, such as chemotherapy or radiation therapy, are often used first to try to shrink the spleen.

-The surgery itself will take from 90 minutes to 3 hours, depending on the way the surgery is done.
-Overall, the procedure involves making 1 large incision (cut) or several smaller incisions in your abdomen, tying off the main artery going to your spleen, and removing the spleen.
-Your incision is then closed with sutures (stitches).
+The surgery will take from 90 minutes to 3 hours.
+It depends on the way the surgery is done.
+The surgery is done by making 1 large cut (incision) or several smaller incisions in your abdomen.
+The main artery going to your spleen is tied off.
+The spleen is removed.
+Your incision is then closed with stitches.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR